1. Compare Prices Across Every Brand (This is the #1 Hack)

 It's tempting to book the biggest motorhome with a full bathroom, kitchen, and satellite TV.
 But ask yourself: do you actually need it?

-Here's a rough pricing guide:
+Here's a rough pricing guide for Australia:

-- 2-berth campervan (HiTop/pod) — $50–$100/day — Perfect for couples, has a kitchenette and bed
+- 2-berth campervan (HiTop/pod) — $50–$100/day — Perfect for couples.
+Has a kitchenette with stove, fridge, and sink, plus a fold-out double bed.
+No bathroom.
+Compact enough for city parking.

-- 2–3 berth with bathroom — $100–$160/day — Self-contained, ideal for freedom camping
+- 2–3 berth with bathroom — $100–$160/day — Self-contained with onboard shower and toilet, essential for freedom camping in NZ.
+Slightly larger but still manageable on all roads.

-- 4-berth family campervan — $120–$200/day — Room for the family, more storage
+- 4-berth family campervan — $120–$200/day — Room for the family with a rear double bed and convertible dinette bed.
+Full kitchen.
+Some models have bathrooms.

-- 6-berth motorhome — $170–$280/day — Full kitchen, bathroom, multiple sleeping areas
+- 6-berth motorhome — $170–$280/day — Full kitchen, separate bathroom, multiple sleeping areas (overcab bed + rear bed + dinette).
+Best for families of 4–6 or groups wanting full comfort.

 A couple doing the East Coast in a basic 2-berth saves roughly $50–$80/day compared to a 4-berth — that's $700–$1,120 saved on a 14-day trip.
+That money buys a lot of experiences.

 6. Insurance: Where Most People Waste Money

-- Reduced excess — Costs $20–$40/day extra but drops the excess to $500–$1,000
+- Reduced excess option — Costs $20–$40/day extra but drops the excess to $500–$1,000.
+Over 14 days, this adds $280–$560 to your total cost.

-- Full cover / zero excess — Costs $35–$60/day extra but you pay nothing if something happens
+- Full cover / zero excess option — Costs $35–$60/day extra but you pay nothing if something happens.
+Over 14 days, this adds $490–$840 to your total.

 Also compare insurance inclusions between brands on CamperCompare — some brands include more generous standard cover than others.
+For example, some include windscreen and tyre cover in the base price while others charge extra.

 7. Book Longer, Pay Less Per Day

-- 1–6 days: Full daily rate
+- 1–6 days: Full daily rate (highest per-day cost)

 - 7–13 days: 5–8% discount on daily rate